allenjzhang/typespec-e2e-demo/doc/user-journey.md

 - You have installed [Node.js](https://nodejs.org/) (version 14.x or later).
 - You have installed [npm](https://www.npmjs.com/) (version 6.x or later).

 Next, you need to install TypeSpec CLI and compiler.
+Please note to install @next version since some init features exist will be released next sprint in Feb.

 ```bash
 npm install -g @typespec/compiler@next
 ```

-That's it.
 Now check out steps below to create your first TypeSpec project.

 ## CLI